 Postgraduate study is a major undertaking and a big investment of time and money — so please satisfy yourself that this is the right programme for you.
 Most web courses come either from graphic design or from computer programming, and a few are business-related.
 Our aim is to balance these considerations so that graduates understand what goes to make a good website.
-On graduation, you will be on course to plan, design, deploy and promote a small website for a small business or co-ordinate a team of graphic, technical and business experts in managing the content of a large corporate website.
+On graduation, you will have gained a broad understanding of the web industry generally, and a deep understanding of front-end design and development in particular.

 Our approach to web design is more correctly called ‘website architecture’.
 We define website architecture as ‘the art and science of creating good websites’.
 This requires:

 - Useful and well-organised content [utility, commodity, utilitas].

 The Latin words and translations in square brackets are from the oldest surviving European work on design theory: Vitruvius Pollio’s Ten books on architecture.
 Vitruvius deals with buildings but also with towns, harbours, clocks and other facilities.
 As a relatively new branch of design, it is right that web design should aspire to the Vitruvian principles.
 They were known to generations of designers as ‘Commodity, Firmness and Delight’.

 Websites should also contribute to ‘the business side of the art’ because websites invariably have a business objective.
 Designers must also be aware of their cultural context because although there are many general design principles, some are culturally specific.

 The overall aim is professional quality.
 We learn from other design approaches, from design analogies and from design theories.
 Websites on this programme and designed, built and assessed on the basis of Commodity, Firmness, Delight, Business and Cultural Context.